ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 chown root:tomcat /esg/config/.esgf_pass
 ```

-- follow the post installation section of the upgrade procedure.
+- Follow the post installation section of the upgrade procedure.

+- Replace the temporary host_var files by the previous ones.

 ### 8. Install the data for **index-new**